 A pilon fracture is a type of break of the shinbone (tibia) that happens near the ankle.
-Most of the time, it involves breaks in both the tibia and fibula of the lower leg.
+Most of the time, it includes breaks in both the tibia and fibula of the lower leg.
 The lower ends of these bones make up part of the ankle.

 Pilon fractures are relatively rare, especially in children and elderly people.
 Pilon fractures have become more common in recent years because air bags have increased the number of people that survive high-speed car crashes.

-Your healthcare provider will probably also order X-rays of your leg, ankle, and foot to see whether you have any broken bones.
-You might also need a computed tomography (CT) scan to evaluate your injury in more detail.
+You may need X-rays of your leg, ankle, and foot to see whether you have any broken bones.
+You might also need a CT scan to evaluate your injury in more detail.
 An emergency room healthcare provider often makes your diagnosis.

 Some people with pilon fractures will not need surgery.
 If the bones of your tibia still line up correctly, you might not need surgery.
 Nonsurgical treatments include: